FAMILY ECONOMICS AND POLICY - 2019/0

 The module examines the nature and behaviour of households in modern economies.
 The module will introduce a supply and demand model of the marriage market, the analysis of household production and division of labour in the family, gains from marriage, the marriage market, divorce, intra-household bargaining, economics of fertility, and investment in children.
 The module contains both theoretical and empirical components and will include the interpretation of estimates from econometric analysis.

-BLANDEN J Dr (Economics)
+BLANDEN Joanne (Economics)

 Number of Credits: 15